BuckWoody/workshops/SQL-SQL2019-BDC/SQL2019BDC/00 - Pre-Requisites.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png">Environment Variables</p>

 Your environment variables control how the cluster will be built.
-<p><a href="https://docs.microsoft.com/en-us/sql/big-data-cluster/quickstart-big-data-cluster-deploy?view=sqlallproducts-allversions#define-environment-variables" target="_blank">Refer to this documentation for both the latest statements to run, and for what they need to be set to.</a></p>
+<p><a href="https://docs.microsoft.com/en-us/sql/big-data-cluster/quickstart-big-data-cluster-deploy?view=sqlallproducts-allversions#define-environment-variables" target="_blank">Refer to this documentation for both the latest statements to run, and for what they need to be set to.</a></p> The variables for name, password and e-mail for the Big Data Cluster is provided to you when you request access to the Early Adopter program.

 (Note that in production, you'll set these environment variables permanently using the Control Panel or by adding them with a Registry command)